 Join us as we take you into the ethics, concepts, philosophy, and origins of the Permaculture movement, and introduces you to new ways of looking at the world.
 For anyone interested in learning regenerative systems, and how we can adapt to all interconnected systems that consists our society.
 We will mainly present you: ● The definition and history of permaculture, as well as ethical principles, and show you how to connect to the permaculture movement in the world, and discover the opportunities offered by the development of permaculture towards a new economy for the world of tomorrow, in Mauritius, and in the world (Business , job creation, activities, etc.).
 Day Schedule : 9h00 : Check-in 9h30-10h00 : Teacher and Group Presentation 10h00-11h30 : Definition and history of Permaculture 11h30-11h45 : Coffee Break.
 11h45-12h30 : Ethics, design principles, Biomimicry.
 12h30-1h30 : Lunch Break 1h30-2h45 : La Meule : its business design model and community connections.
 2h45-3h00 : Cofee Break 2h30-4h30 : Design principles, and the "flower" of permaculture.

 Let's Work Together

 We will guide and train you to your dream garden and home life-style Permaculture resillient Oasis of abundance.
-See workshop availability and buy your tickets on our Events page.
+See workshop availability and buy your tickets on our Booking page.